fed135/ha-browser-adapter/README.md

 ---

 **HA-store-browser** is a plugin to replace the default in-memory storage in [ha-store](https://github.com/fed135/ha-store).
-Keys will be put in indexedDB, for faster page load times.
+It offers a few choices, based on your preferences.
+Keys can be put in either LocalStorage or indexedDB.

 ---